 ‘Homeland’ party headed by Artur Vanetsyan held a protest march against the current government starting from the Freedom Square of Yerevan, Armenia

-‘Homeland’ party headed by Artur Vanetsyan held protest march against the current government on the Mashtots Avenue of Yerevan, Armenia
+‘Homeland’ party headed by Artur Vanetsyan and representatives of ‘Armenia’ party hold a joint protest action against the current government on the Republic Square of Yerevan, Armenia

-‘Homeland’ party headed by Artur Vanetsyan held protest march against the current government on the Mashtots Avenue of Yerevan, Armenia
+‘Homeland’ party headed by Artur Vanetsyan and representatives of ‘Armenia’ party hold a joint protest action against the current government on the Republic Square of Yerevan, Armenia

-‘Armenia’ party holds a protest march against the current government on the Baghramyan Avenue of Yerevan, Armenia
+‘Armenia’ party holds a protest march against the current government starting from the Sasuntsi Davit Square of Yerevan, Armenia

 Subscribe